csc-training/elements-of-hpc/intro/applications.md

 Neural networks and deep learning have enabled important advances in the processing of language.
 By uncovering correlations between words or clusters of words, neural networks are able to learn underlying elements of language such as lexical context.
-Training such neural networks requires enormous amount of text, which is often obtained from sources such as Wikipedia, news articles, or forum discussions among others.
+Training such neural networks requires an enormous amount of text, which is often obtained from sources such as Wikipedia, news articles, or forum discussions among others.
 The processing of such a large corpus text is enabled by supercomputers, in particular the more recent machines comprised of many GPU